Skip to main content

 Introduction:

-Electro-coagulation and electro-oxidation are an exciting branch of water treatment that fall under the Electro-Chemistry branch of science where DC power interacts with water and its solutes.
-When i was in High School we learned about the electrolysis of water.
+Electro Coagulation (EC) and Electro Oxidation (EO) are an exciting branch of water treatment that fall under the Electro Chemistry branch of science where DC power interacts with water and its solutes.
+When I was in High School we learned about the electrolysis of water.
 Just attach two graphite electrodes to a DC power supply and insert in water.
 H2 is produced at the negative Cathode where H+ ions are reduced to Hydrogen gas, and this is verified with the pop test when a flame is applied to the gas.
-O2 gas is produced at the positive Anode where OH- ions are oxidized or the anode dissolves into solution.
+O2 or Chlorine gas is produced at the positive Anode where OH-/Cl- ions are oxidized or the anode dissolves into solution if you use a metal anode.
 Thus water is split to form H2 and O2 or you generate H2 and coagulant.
 To think that this is the same chemical reaction that is used on the ISS and in Nuclear Submarines for astronauts and submariners to breathe !!!
 Wow !!!

 Something else interesting happens: if the electrode is not inert like Graphite or Titanium, iron/aluminium, Ferrous (or Al+3) ions are also released into the solution which turns a beautiful blue due to the formation of Fe(OH)2.
 These cations can be used as coagulants to purify water.